Be part of an expanding worldwide network of young creative energy.

 Imagine sleeping under the stars, swimming in a sparkling lake, meeting new friends, and discovering talents you didn’t know you possessed.
 Imagine creating art and community in a supportive and inspiring environment – all while having a ridiculous amount of fun!
 If you’re 14 to 18 years old, want to make new friends, explore the arts and make a difference in the world, Power of Hope summer camps are for you!

-Each one of us is filled with untapped creativity, and art is a great way to turn it up!
-At the Power of Hope, you’ll have the opportunity to try to new things and express yourself in a supportive community with visual arts, dance, theatre, writing, media and much more.
+Each one of us is filled with untapped creativity, and art is an incredible tool to access it!
+At camp you’ll have the opportunity to try to new things and express yourself in a supportive community with visual arts, dance, theatre, writing, media and much more.

 Each day, choose from exciting arts and nature-based workshops led by our staff of inspiring artists, musicians, naturalists and change makers.

 Light the Fire takes place on beautiful Linnaea Farm on Cortes Island, British Columbia.
 Linnaea is a 315-acre organic farm and land conservancy of fields, orchards, gardens, bluffs and forests, next to a sparkling lake.
 Everyday there is time to swim, hike and explore outdoors.
 In these gorgeous natural settings you’ll fill your days with fun, friendship, and discovery.

 Approximately 40 youth & 25 staff from all over Canada and the US attend each of our camps.
 This small youth-to-staff ratio allows us to provide a safe environment where mentorship relationships can thrive.
 At every camp, Power of Hope strives to bring together a truly diverse group of youth and staff and aims for diversity of all kinds: ethnic, cultural, religious, class, personality, life experience, and more.